WVUHPC/2019-Intro-HPC/_episodes/01-introduction.md

 There are only two manufacturers that matter for PC consumer computing: Intel and AMD.
 There are several others manufacturers of CPUs but those are mostly for vertical markets like CPUs for SmartPhones, Photo Cameras, Musical Instruments, or very specialized HPC clusters.
 It is very unlikely that your computer have a CPU different from Intel or AMD.

 More than a decade ago, the main featured used for marketing purpuses on a CPU was the speed.
-That have changed now, as CPUs are not getting faste but includes complexity that is hard to market with a single number.
-That is why CPUs are now market with "Product Lines" and the Models are less representative of the actual characteristics of a given machine.
+That have changed now, as CPUs are not getting faster, but include complexity that is hard to market with a single number.
+That is why CPUs are now marketed with "Product Lines" and the Models are less representative of the actual characteristics of a given machine.

 For example, Intel Core i3 processors are marketed to entry level machines more tailored to basic computing tasks like word processing and web browsing.
 On the other hand, Intel’s Core i7 and i9 processor range are for high-end products aimed at the top of the line gaming rigs able to run the most recent titles at ridiculously high FPS and resolutions.
 Machines for enterprise usage are usually under the Xeon Line.

 On AMD’s side, you have the Athlon line aimed at entry-level users, all the way to the Ryzen 7 designed mostly for enthusiasts and gamers.
-AMD has also prduct lines for enterprises like EPYC Server Processors.
+AMD also has prduct lines for enterprises like EPYC Server Processors.

 ### Cores